-The fixed-price contracts and Swaps are utilized by Southwest under its volatility mitigation programs to effectively fix the price on approximately 50 percent of its natural gas portfolios.
-The maturities of the Swaps highly correlate to forecasted purchases of natural gas, during timeframes ranging from April 2010 through October 2011.
+The fixed-price contracts and Swaps are utilized by Southwest under its volatility mitigation programs to effectively fix the price on a portion of its natural gas portfolios, ranging from 25 percent to 50 percent, depending on the jurisdiction.
+The maturities of the Swaps highly correlate to forecasted purchases of natural gas, during timeframes ranging from July 2010 through October 2011.
 Under such contracts, Southwest pays the counterparty at a fixed rate and receives from the counterparty a floating rate per MMBtu ("dekatherm") of natural gas.
 Only the net differential is actually paid or received.
-The differential is calculated based on the notional amounts under the contracts (approximately 11.6 million dekatherms at March 31, 2010 and 13.6 million dekatherms at December 31, 2009).
+The differential is calculated based on the notional amounts under the contracts (approximately 16.5 million dekatherms at June 30, 2010 and 13.6 million dekatherms at December 31, 2009).
 Southwest does not utilize derivative financial instruments for speculative purposes, nor does it have trading operations.

-The following table sets forth the gains and (losses) recognized on the Company's Swaps (derivatives) for the three months and twelve months ended March 31, 2010 and 2009 and their location in the income statement (thousands of dollars):
+The following table sets forth the gains and (losses) recognized on the Company's Swaps (derivatives) for the three months, six months, and twelve months ended June 30, 2010 and 2009 and their location in the income statement (thousands of dollars):